catalyst/stack-task-tempest/README.rst

 ============
 Installation
 ============
-You can install the plugin using pip, directly into the python environment tempest uses (either global or a virutalenv):
+You can install the plugin using pip, directly into the python environment tempest uses (either global or a virtualenv):

 .. code-block:: bash